latifahassan/PlaywrightTesting/README.md

 - Add the second product to the basket
 - Verify that at least two items are present in the basket

+## Bonus Features
+- Error handling for scenarios where overlay elements cover the element you trying to access (e.g modals/popups)
+- Detailed comments explaining each step of the automation process

 ### 5. Writing the Automation Script
 I created a new JavaScript file (`playwright_huel_add_to_cart.js`) and implemented the automation flow using Playwright's methods (`click`, `fill`, `press`, etc.).
 I also defined helper functions and constants for better code organization and readability.